 Clonezilla comes in two flavors, basic and Server Edition.
 Clonezilla SE is used to clone and restore images on multiple systems at once.
 Legends say that it can handle even one hundred computers at a time.
 But the standard edition should be enough for a single upgrade to SSD, for example.

 But there aren't many stories to say about this tool.
 Let's jump into what it can do.
 Clonezilla comes as a bootable disk image.
 You only need to burn it onto a disk or copy it on a SUB stick, and you're ready to go.
 Clonezilla can work with numerous file systems, covering Windows, MacOS, FreeBSD, ChromeOS, Linux and more.

 Besides the configurations that you can with using the available commands, you can also set up boot parameters and perform live coding, if you know what you're doing.

 Clonezilla's interface may be a bit intimidating at first, but once you know you figure out what everything does, you'll realize that the workflow is smooth and on the point.

-- Filesystem supported: ext2, ext3, ext4, reiserfs, xfs, jfs of GNU/Linux, FAT, NTFS of MS Windows, HFS+ of Mac OS, UFS of BSD, minix of Minix and VMFS of VMWare ESX.
-Therefore you can clone GNU/Linux, MS windows and Intel-based Mac OS, no matter it's 32-bit (x86) or 64-bit (x86-64) OS.
-For these file systems, only used blocks in partition are saved and restored.
-For unsupported file system, sector-to-sector copy is done by dd in Clonezilla
+- Filesystem supported: ext2, ext3, ext4, ReiserFS, xfs, jfs of GNU/Linux, FAT, NTFS of MS Windows, HFS+ of Mac OS, UFS of BSD, Minix of Minix and VMFS of VMWare ESX.
+Therefore you can clone GNU/Linux, MS Windows, and Intel-based Mac OS, no matter it's 32-bit (x86) or 64-bit (x86-64) OS.
+For these file systems, only the used blocks in the partition get saved and restored.
+For an unsupported file system, sector-to-sector copy is done by dd in Clonezilla

 - LVM2 (LVM version 1 is not) under GNU/Linux is supported.